Born and raised in Edinburgh, Scotland, Stevie

 at Waseda University in Tokyo, where he studied Japanese language and music.

-Since moving to Japan in 2006, Stevie has worked in a diverse
+After moving to Japan, Stevie has worked in a diverse

-range of genres, most notably the jazz world, where he is a regular
+range of genres, where he is a regular

-Stevie is also a regular contributor to Bass Player magazine.
+Stevie is also a regular contributor to Bass Player magazine and the Japanese publication Bass Magazine.